-Campus Facilities Policy
+Campus Facilities

-For academic year 2019-2020, classes for students enrolled in the College of Pharmacy are held at 120 N. Clovis Ave, Clovis, CA and 45 N. Clovis Ave, Clovis, CA. To ensure the safety of all members of the CHSU community, the following guidelines are to be followed:
+For academic year 2021-2022, classes for students enrolled in the College of Pharmacy are held at 120 N. Clovis Ave, and 45 N. Clovis Ave, Clovis, CA. The College of Osteopathic Medicine is held at 2500 Alluvial Ave, Clovis, CA. To ensure the safety of all members of the CHSU community, the following guidelines are to be followed: